 If you have the chance, it is a good idea to check the signal quality and wireless range.
 You should read reviews if you are unable to test them.
 While some headphones have a very long wireless range (up to 300ft), we don’t believe it is necessary.
 A pair of headphones should allow you to stand at least 15-25 feet from the TV.

-This is what makes wireless headphones for TV different from other wireless headphones.
+This is what makes wireless headphones for TV different from other wireless devices.
 This is the most important thing to consider when choosing headphones for TV.

 Bluetooth headphones, and many wireless headphones in general, use a compression profile, making them great for music but not suitable for TV due to sync issues (noticeable audio lag).

 Bluetooth headphones must support the support aptX Bluetooth profile.
-Your TV and Bluetooth transmitter also need to keep this profile.
-The manufacturer of headphones will often emphasize that they support aptx profile.
+Your TV and Bluetooth transmitter also need to keep this sound profile.
+The manufacturer of headphones will often emphasize that they support aptx Low Latency profile.

 This information is usually found on the packaging.
 Manufacturers may also provide information about sound lag in milliseconds.
 Bluetooth headphones have a sound delay.
 This is because of compression.